riga/tfdeploy/README.md

 ## Contributing

 If you want to contribute with new ops and features, I'm happy to receive pull requests.
-Just make sure to add a new test case to ``tests/core.py`` or ``tests/ops.py`` and run it via:
+Just make sure to add a new test case to ``tests/core.py`` or ``tests/ops.py`` and run them via:

 ```bash
 > python -m unittest tests